aniray2908/satellite-esg-risk-engine/README.md

 - Tracks multi-year environmental stability
 - Quantifies sustained industrial land exposure
 - Formalizes a Corporate Environmental Risk Index (CERI)
+- Converts composite scores into deterministic deployment-ready risk tiers

-The project has evolved from signal validation to portfolio-level risk modeling, optimization, and governance validation.
+The project has evolved from signal validation to portfolio-level modeling, optimization, governance validation, and operational tier logic.

 This work sits at the intersection of: